History of Georgia (U.S. state): British colony

 On February 12, 1733, the first settlers arrived in the ship Anne, at what was to become the city of Savannah.
+From 1735 to 1743, Georgia garrisoned Fort Okfuskee at the Creek town of Okfuskee to compete with French trade with the Creeks at Fort Toulouse.
 In 1742, the colony was invaded by Spanish forces during the War of Jenkins' Ear.
 Oglethorpe mobilized local forces and defeated the Spanish at the Battle of Bloody Marsh.
 The Treaty of Aix-la-Chapelle, which ended the war, confirmed the English position in Georgia.

 From 1735 to 1750, the trustees of Georgia, unique among Britain's American colonies, prohibited African slavery as a matter of public policy.
 However, as the growing wealth of the slave-based plantation economy in neighboring South Carolina demonstrated, slaves were more profitable than other forms of labor available to colonists.
 In addition, improving economic conditions in Europe meant that fewer whites were willing to immigrate as indentured servants.
 In addition, many of the whites suffered high mortality rates from the climate, tropical diseases and other hardships of the Lowcountry.

 In 1749, the state overturned its ban on slavery.
 From 1750 to 1775, planters so rapidly imported slaves that the enslaved population grew from less than 500 to approximately 18,000 — a majority of people in the colony.
 Until 1766, the free colonists imported slaves from other British colonies; thereafter planters imported slaves chiefly from the rice-growing regions of present-day Sierra Leone, the Gambia and Angola.
 Some historians have suggested that the Lowcountry's elaborate earthwork system for rice and indigo cultivation originated in the sophisticated knowledge and material techniques of the newly-imported African slaves.
 Others argue that rice cultivation had become a settled system before any persons enslaved in risicultural regions arrived at the colony.
 Later planters developed the infrastructure to grow sugar cane as a cash crop as well.

 A scarcity of horses proved to be a constant problem as the colonists tried to develop production of the industry of range cattle.
 Planters were occasionally able to arrange roundups of wild horses, believed to have escaped from Indian traders or from Spanish Florida.